Murder of Hae Min Lee: Vacatur and reinstatement of conviction

+In 2014, Marilyn Mosby was elected Baltimore City State’s Attorney on a platform of criminal justice reform, and with a record of scrutinizing past convictions for potential misconduct.
+In April 2021, attorneys for Syed brought his case to the attention of Mosby’s Sentencing Review Unit, a body established by her office to reexamine lengthy sentences imposed on juvenile offenders.
+The review expanded into a broader reinvestigation of the underlying conviction.
 In September 2022, prosecutors filed a motion to vacate Syed's conviction.

 According to the motion, the State had committed Brady violations by failing to turn exculpatory evidence over to Syed during the course of his trial, and prosecutors had since uncovered new evidence that cast doubt on Syed's conviction.
 The motion cited two Brady violations: First, it said that the prosecution had suppressed evidence related to other potential suspects.
 Second, it said that the prosecution had failed to disclose the identity of a suspect who had previously threatened Lee's life and had the means, motive, and opportunity to kill Lee.
 The motion detailed that there were two chief alternate suspects: one of the suspects had threatened to kill Lee; Lee's car was found parked behind a house in Baltimore that belonged to one of the suspects; and one of the two was convicted of serial rape after Syed's trial.
 Finally, the motion expressed concerns about the reliability of the cell-phone records and witness testimony used at the trial.

 The motion to vacate was partially based on a note by former prosecutor Kevin Urick; a line from that note was quoted in the motion: "He told her that he would make her disappear; he would kill her."
 But Urick said the motion had misinterpreted his note: that "he" did not refer to an alternative suspect, but to Syed himself.
 Urick also provided a re-created transcript of the call that the note was based on.
 The State's Attorney's Office released a statement accusing Urick of attempting to "save face" by "now attributing the threats to Adnan Syed", pointing out that the threats had not been "used at any of Mr. Syed's previous trials."
 Further, the statement claimed that the State was "well aware of the person and the circumstances surrounding the call that was made" and emphasized that the note was "not the only document relied upon by the court to find a Brady violation".